What is the difference between calculated column and measure in Power BI

 difference between calculated column and measure power bi

-You can see the output like below:
+You can see the output below:

 power bi difference between measure and calculated column